Until the End of the World: Reception

 The truncated version of Until the End of the World that received a theatrical release was poorly received, being both a critical and commercial failure.
-In the United States, the film was released by Warner Bros. in December 1991 on 4 screens.
+In the United States, the film was released by Warner Bros.
+Pictures in December 1991 on 4 screens.
 The total U.S. box office gross was just under $830,000.

 In January 1992, reviewing the theatrical version of the film, Roger Ebert gave the film 2 stars out of 4, describing it as lacking the "narrative urgency" required to sustain interest in the story, and wrote that it "plays like a film that was photographed before it was written, and edited before it was completed".
 He went on to say that a documentary about the globe-trekking production would likely have been more interesting than the film itself.

 Later critics – some responding to Wenders' director's cut – were more favorable toward it.
 On Rotten Tomatoes the film has an 89% approval rating based on 18 reviews.
 Metacritic which uses a weighted average, assigned the film a score of 63 out of 100, based on 12 critics, indicating "generally favorable" reviews.